ufz/ogs/web/content/docs/devguide/development-workflows/setup-fork.md

 <div class='note'>

 The `--filter=blob:limit=100k`-parameter instructs git to only fetch files which are smaller than 100 Kbyte.
 Larger files (e.g. benchmark files, images, PDFs) are fetched on-demand only.
 This happens automatically and [is a replacement for the previous Git LFS tracked files](https://github.com/ufz/ogs/issues/2961).
-Requires **git 2.22**!
+Requires at least **git 2.22**!

 </div>

-Create a second remote called `upstream` that points at the main OGS repository and fetch from it:
+Create a second remote called `upstream` that points at the official OGS repository and fetch from it:

 ```bash
 git remote add upstream https://gitlab.opengeosys.org/ogs/ogs.git